 - Lumbar spine: The low back area supports the thoracic and cervical spine.
 The vertebrae L-1 through L-5 of the lumbar region are the largest, but also the most stressed, as they carry the most weight.

-The other areas of the spine include the sacrum, consisting of five fused vertebrae, which sits below the lumbar, and the four fused vertebrae of the coccyx, which is the very end of the spine.
+The other areas of the spine include the sacrum, consisting of five fused vertebrae, which sit below the lumbar, and the four fused vertebrae of the coccyx, which is the very end of the spine.

 The higher in the spine in which an injury occurs, the more severe the damage.
 As such, an injury in the cervical spinal cord is the most serious, and generally includes the greatest number of complications.
 A high cervical cord injury is frequently fatal.
 The leading cause of spinal cord injuries is vehicular accidents, followed by falls.

 Paraplegia is the complete or partial paralysis of both legs, and sometimes the abdomen.
-In addition to loss of the ability to walk, complications may include:
+In addition to the loss of the ability to walk, complications may include:

 - Bladder and bowel incontinence